DoD-Platform-One/bigbang/docs/developer/aws-k3d-script.md

 > NOTE: This script does not does not install Flux or deploy Big Bang.
 You must handle those deployments after your k3d dev cluster is ready.

-The instance will automatically terminate in the middle of the night at 08:00 UTC.
+The instance will automatically terminate 8 hours after creation.

 ## Install and Configure Dependencies